 - Rust and mold.

 If your air conditioner isn’t level, it might vibrate excessively.
-This can create annoying sounds when running and even require air conditioning repair.
+This can cause obnoxious sounds when on and even require air conditioning repair.

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and creating problems, give Dave's Diversified Services a call at 540-636-3396.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.